Viña del Mar International Song Festival: Awards' history

 Artists perform in the Festival de Viña with the goal of receiving as many awards as possible, which will depend on their success with "El Monstruo."
 The awards have had multiple changes throughout the festival's history.

 The first two awards ever given were the Golden Lyre and Golden Harp in 1961.
 However, these two awards would be replaced by the Silver and Golden Seagull in 1969.

 In 1983, the Festival's commissioners decided to create the Silver and Golden Torch as a "second tier" award.
 This decision was made in order to add more variety to the awards, and make the Seagull the most prestigious award in the festival.

 For over 30 years, no changes were made to the awards.
 However, in 2015, the production team and Viña's municipality decided to eliminate the Silver and Golden Torch, leaving the Silver and Golden Seagull as the only awards that performers could aspire to get.
 The reason for this decision was all the critiques that the event was receiving about the high numbers of awards that an artist could receive.

 Finally, the Platinum Seagull was added in 2012 as a special award for performers with long influence throughout the festival's history.
 Only 3 artists have received it up to date.

-The Stage

-Each year the TV companies try to improve on the previous year's set.
-Millions are invested in creating elaborate stages.

 Winner songs

 International contest

-Before 1968, the contest only allowed Chilean composers.
-In 2000 the contest included the best songs in the history of the festival.
-In 2009, the contest included former winners between 2001 and 2008..In 2010 had a contest with the most representative songs of the participant countries.
+Before 1968, the contest only allowed Chilean composers to participate.
+In 2000, it featured a selection of the best songs in the festival’s history.
+In 2009, the contest included former winners from 2001 to 2008.
+In 2010, it highlighted the most representative songs of the participating countries.